-4.5 Key Relationships: Model vs. Data
+4.5.
+Key relationships: model vs. data

-The left panel of Figure 3 depicts the relationship between the option ratio and corporate governance in the model and data.
+The left panel of Fig. 3 depicts the relationship between the option ratio and corporate governance in the model and data.
 To measure corporate governance in the data, we first divide firms into 100 quantiles based on their institutional ownership fraction.
 Then for each governance quantile, we calculate the average option ratio in the CEO compensation contract.
 We centralize the measure by demeaning it and then dividing it by its standard deviation.
 Each blue dot in the figure represents the value of the mean option ratio for a corporate governance index quantile.
 Similarly, the mean option ratio is calculated for different values of CEO influence parameters in the model and is plotted as the red dashed curve.
 In both the model and the data, we observe a positive correlation between firms' corporate governance and disruptive innovation.
-The model and the data, contracts adopted by firms with better corporate governance tend to have a higher fraction of stock options.
+The model tightly matches the elasticity between corporate governance and the option ratio.
+In both the model and the data, contracts adopted by firms with better corporate governance tend to have a higher fraction of stock options.